zer0cache/matic-docs/docs/avail/how-tos/avail-quick-start.md

 ## Receive AVL Testnet Tokens

-On Avail Apps, click on the icon next to your account name to copy your address.
+On the Avail Explorer, click on the icon next to your account name to copy your address.
 Alternatively, you can copy the address manually.

 <img src={useBaseUrl("img/avail/account-icon.png")} width="100%" height="100%"/>